 Many marketers are hesitant to create multimedia content.
 After all, we’re not all video production or graphic design whizzes.
 However, creating effective visual content isn’t that complicated.

-With tools like Canva, just about anyone can make a professional looking infographic.
+With tools like Visme and Canva, just about anyone can make a professional looking infographic.
 Other brands are crying out for infographics to improve the quality and credibility of their content.
 Your goal is to meet this demand.

 Typically, the data you need already exists, you simply have to package it in an appealing visual format.